kubos/kubos/docs/architecture-overview.rst

 Communication and KubOS
 -----------------------

+HTTP is used for most internal communication.
-UDP is used for all communication, both onboard and over the space/ground link.
+UDP is used for the remaining onboard communication as well as over the space/ground link.
 The rest of this overview is broken into onboard and space/ground sections to give an example of what to expect from these communication mediums.
 These descriptions will not cover every possible use case, but you can also come `talk to us on Slack <https://slack.kubos.co/>`__ if you have additional cases you would like to know about.